Meera-Manikandan/article-display-react-app/README.md

 ## Reflection

 This was a 4 hour tech skill assesment project .
 I had completed this project iteratively.
 I started this process by using the `create-react-app` boilerplate framework code.
-Then tried to simulate data retervial call to swapi API , Once it is working next integration work with jsonplaceholder API implemented
+Then tried to simulate data retrival call to swapi API , Once it is working next integration work with jsonplaceholder API implemented

 Project goals included using technologies known up until this point and showcasing the ReactJS skills to assessment panel.